 Trinity Law School is accredited by the Committee of Bar Examiners of the State Bar of California.
 The legal education provided by Trinity Law School meets all requirements under the rules and regulations pertaining to admission to the practice of law in California.

 Trinity Law School and Trinity International University are accredited by the Commission on Institutions of Higher Education of the North Central Association of Colleges and Schools (phone: 312.263.0456; www.ncahigherlearningcommission.org).
+Trinity Law School’s degree-granting authority is in connection with its students qualifying to take the California Bar Examination and obtain admission to the practice of law in California is based on accreditation by the Committee of Bar Examiners of The State Bar of California.

-TLS is a member of the American Association of Law Libraries, the Southern Association of Law Libraries, the Special Libraries Association, and the Association of California Accredited Law Schools.
+Trinity Law School is a member of the American Association of Law Libraries, the Southern Association of Law Libraries, the Special Libraries Association, and the Association of California Accredited Law Schools.

 Study at, or graduation from, this law school may not qualify a student to take the Bar Examination or be admitted to practice law in jurisdictions other than California.
 A student who intends to seek admission to practice law outside of California should contact the admitting authority in that jurisdiction for information regarding its education and admissions requirements.